Evadeschipper/PrediChord/README.md

 # PrediChord
-> Here goes your awesome project description!
+> PrediChord aims to encourage your musical creativity by generating chord sequences based on your listening preferences on Spotify.

 ## Table of contents
 * [General info](#general-info)